codegangsta/martini-contrib/README.md

 This package includes a variety of add-on components for Martini, a classy web framework for Go:

-Install the package (**go 1.1** and greater is required):
+Install all the packages (**go 1.1** and greater is required):
 ~~~
-go get github.com/codegangsta/martini-contrib
+go get github.com/codegangsta/martini-contrib/...
 ~~~

 Join the [Mailing list](https://groups.google.com/forum/#!forum/martini-go)